So Phim: Resistance against the Cambodian genocide

-So Phim is one of the examples of resistance against the Maoist policies of Pol Pot, which were rather rare as death was its certain consequence.
+So Phim is one of the examples of resistance against the policies of Pol Pot, which were rather rare as death was its certain consequence.
 His disappearance was to be followed by a vast purge within the East Zone which made up 100,000 victims, both among the grassroots and within the local apparatus formerly commanded by So Phim.

 Inspiring a Resistance in exile

 So Phim's disappearance also encouraged the escape of younger Cambodians who feared the madness of the Cambodian genocide would also come after them.
-Thus, future Prime Minister Hun Sen and future Minister of the Interior Sar Kheng were among the younger generation who approved the rejection of exterminations by So Phim, and who decided to flee to Vietnam.
-Realizing that they would never take down Pol Pot on their own before they would be taken down by him, the Khmer rouge defectors started to train new cadres with Vietnamese support at a school in Thủ Đức.
+Future Prime Minister Hun Sen and future Minister of the Interior Sar Kheng were among the younger generation who approved the rejection of exterminations by So Phim, and who decided to flee to Vietnam.
+Realizing that they would never overthrow Pol Pot on their own power, the Khmer rouge defectors started to train new cadres with Vietnamese support at a school in Thủ Đức.
 They led a resistance against the Khmer Rouge from abroad, until they defeated them in 1979 with the support of the Vietnamese army.